MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/engineering-attributes-and-search.md

 1. Go to **Project Oaktree > Setup > Attributes > Engineering attributes**.
 1. Select an existing attribute from the list pane, or select **New** on the Action Pane to create a new one.
 1. Make the following settings:
-    - **Name** - Enter a name for the attribute. <!-- KFM: Where does this appear--just here on this page? -->
+    - **Name** - Enter a name for the attribute. <!-- KFM: Where does this appear, just here on this page? -->
     - **Attribute type** - Select an attribute type defined on the Attribute types page (see also the previous section).
-    - **Friendly name** - Enter a name to identify this attribute in the user interface elsewhere in the system. <!-- KFM: Where does this appear--everywhere else? -->
+    - **Friendly name** - Enter a name to identify this attribute in the user interface elsewhere in the system. <!-- KFM: Where does this appear, everywhere else? -->
-    - **Description** - Enter a description of the attribute. <!-- KFM: Where does this appear--just here on this page? -->
+    - **Description** - Enter a description of the attribute. <!-- KFM: Where does this appear, just here on this page? -->
     - **Help text** - Enter help text that will be displayed as a tool tip for this attribute. <!-- KFM: Correct? -->
     - **Default value** - Enter or select a default value for the attribute.
 The options presented here will depend on the **Attribute type** you selected.
     - **Currency** - If the **Attribute type** you selected is a currency, then select the currency in which this attribute will accept and display values.